kyrabrown/webware-sink-em/README.md

 - **Andreas Keating** :
 - **Ceci Herriman** : Set up prototype with framework for communication, grid, and game stages.
 Further helped work on server/client communication for directing game state, architecture for managing necessary player/game data, and integrating placing phase with firing phase.
 Responsible for reviewing PRs.
 - **Christopher Yon** :
-- **Kyra Brown** :
+- **Kyra Brown** : Installed and implemented Tailwind for project.
+Set up index.css file to have different classes to use.
+Integrated frontend with user logic and functionaltiy.
+Created components like header, board axis, hit and miss icons, updating user statements and data to be visible.
+Helped with debugging.
 - **Kelsey Bishqemi** : Create/join game funtion, frontend firing

 ## Accessibility Features

 - CSS used for visual styling
-- High contrast colors used against a light background to ensure elements are visible for users with low vision
+- High contrast colors used against a light background to ensure elements are visible for users with low vision (contrast maintainted for both dark and light mode)
 - Descriptive and clear instructions for users in game
 - Contrasting keyboard focus on elements selected via keyboard to provide clarity for keyboard users